Jamie Stewart (English musician): Music production career

 Having relocated to London, Stewart moved into studio work, producing an EP on Beggars Banquet Records for Goat, featuring Adrian Oxaal, later guitarist with James.
 During this time, Stewart joined Adrian Smith of Iron Maiden in a low-key band The Untouchables (which became Psycho Motel), playing informal gigs, mainly around London.
 In 1991, following the birth of his daughter, he moved with his family to Toronto, Canada, to pursue a production career.
 In 1992, Stewart produced the Joni Mitchell song "A Case of You" with Toronto-based band Sloan for the tribute album Back to the Garden.
-The song became the album’s most successful single.
+The song became the album's most successful single.
 In 1993, Stewart worked at Le Studio, in Morin Heights, Quebec, with the band Les Respectables.
 The recordings remained unreleased until some songs surfaced on their 1996 album Full Regalia.
 Stewart worked with Ripped in 1994 to produce songs for their debut album Bloodshot.
 While in Toronto, Stewart also took other opportunities for studio performance.
 In 1993, he co-wrote, produced and played bass on an EP for Polygram Canada with Toronto singer/guitarist Ed McDonald, entitled Masterstroke.
-In 1994, he played fretless bass on Memory Thief, the second album by Polygram artists Lost & Profound.
+In 1994, he played bass on Memory Thief, the second album by Polygram artists Lost & Profound.